mansour-ahmed/mansour.blog/static/content/posts/steve-jobs/steve-jobs.md

 > The reality distortion field was a confounding mélange of a charismatic rhetorical style, indomitable will, and eagerness to bend any fact to fit the purpose at hand.

 Through his reality distortion field, Steve created his version of reality.
-This didn’t only affect him but also the people that worked with him.
+This didn’t only affect him but also the people he worked with.

 > In his presence, reality is malleable.
 He can convince anyone of practically anything.
 It wears off when he’s not around, but it makes it hard to have realistic schedules.